-- The first child (of the section) must be one of
+- The first child (of the section) represents the heading for the section and must be a heading element (one of

-- The second child (of the section) can be any tag allowed in AMP HTML and is the content of the section.
+- The second child (of the section) can be any tag allowed in AMP HTML and represents the content of the section.

 - The collapsed/expanded state of each section in the

 amp-accordionelement will be preserved for the session level.
-The user has the option to opt out of this by adding the
+To opt out of preserving this state, add the

 disable-session-statesattribute to the

-<section> that needs to be expanded on page load.
+<section> to display the section as expanded on page load.